The Corporate Governance Review: Poland

 The by-laws may provide for the delegation of certain areas of the company's operations to individual management board members.
 However, the delegation of functions within the management board does not relieve the other management board members of their responsibility for those functions.
 Management board members are obliged to control each other and prevent a negative outcome for the company (horizontal control).
-According to the Best Practice Code, such an internal division of responsibilities should be clear and unambiguous and published on companies' websites.
+According to the Best Practice Code, this internal division of responsibilities should be clear and unambiguous and published on a company's website.

 Roles of the chair

-There is the possibility to appoint one of the management board members as the president of the management board.
+It is permissible to appoint one of the management board members as the president of the management board.
 However, unless provided otherwise in any management board by-laws or the articles of association, no particular duties or powers apply to the president.
-As such, this function is not necessarily the same as or comparable to the position of a CEO or president of a US corporation.
+As such, this function is not necessarily the same as or comparable to the position of a chief executive officer or president of a US corporation.

 In the case of a supervisory board, there is often a chair and a deputy chair.
 Unless explicitly granted additional powers (e.g., a decisive vote if there is no majority on a supervisory board decision), the main power of the chair is basically to open general meetings.
 Usually, the chair has administrative functions with respect to the supervisory board, such as preparing agendas for and chairing its meetings.

-The shareholders should determine the general remuneration policy of the company including, among other things, caps and remuneration systems, as well as any rights of the management board members to participate in the company's profits.
+The shareholders should determine the general remuneration policy of the company, including, among other things, caps and remuneration systems, and any rights of the management board members to participate in the company's profits.
 However, the specific remuneration of the management board members is usually determined by the supervisory board.

 According to the Best Practice Code, the level of remuneration of management and supervisory board members and key managers of the company should be sufficient for the acquisition, retention and motivation of persons with the qualities and range of competences generally required by the company, as well as being adequate with regard to the specific tasks and any additional functions discharged by the relevant individual.

-As emphasised by commentators,9 it cannot be excluded that in certain cases a failure to report non-compliance with a particular recommendation of the Best Practice Code may infringe the obligation to disclose confidential information provided in Article 17 of the Market Abuse Regulation (MAR),10 which means that such an infringement may potentially be subject to criminal, administrative and civil liability.
-A failure to report non-compliance with the recommendation to disclose transactions with a shareholder representing 5 per cent of the votes in the company or an affiliated company without supervisory board consent is an example of a situation in which such liability might apply.
+As emphasised by commentators,8 in certain cases a failure to report non-compliance with a particular recommendation of the Best Practice Code may infringe the obligation to disclose confidential information provided in Article 17 of the Market Abuse Regulation (MAR),9 which means that an infringement may potentially be subject to criminal, administrative and civil liability.
+A failure to report non-compliance with the recommendation to disclose transactions with a shareholder representing 5 per cent of the votes in the company or an affiliated company without supervisory board consent is an example of a situation in which this liability might apply.

 i Risk management and compliance

 Polish listed companies are not obliged to adopt any risk management regulations, or to appoint a risk officer or establish a risk committee.
 Polish law is quite traditional in this respect, making management board members liable for their decisions that exceed the permitted risk doctrine.
-Responsibilities are usually divided among management board members.
-According to the Best Practice Code, which is not binding, the internal division of responsibilities for individual areas of a company's activity among management board members should be clear and transparent, and a chart describing that division should be available on the company's website.11
+Responsibilities are usually divided between management board members.
+According to the Best Practice Code, which is not binding, the internal division of responsibilities for individual areas of a company's activity between management board members should be clear and transparent, and a chart describing that division should be available on the company's website.10

 - the financial reporting process;